Kamassury/IED/README.md

 [![Python 3.6](https://img.shields.io/badge/python-3.6.10-blue.svg)](https://www.python.org/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://github.com/Kamassury/IED/blob/main/LICENSE)

-This repository contains the codes for [*Iterative Error Decimation for Syndrome-Based Neural Network Decoders*](https://arxiv.org/abs/2012.00089) , accepted for publication in Journal of Communication and Information Systems (JCIS).
+This repository contains the codes for the paper [*Iterative Error Decimation for Syndrome-Based Neural Network Decoders*](https://arxiv.org/abs/2012.00089), accepted for publication in the Journal of Communication and Information Systems (JCIS).

 **In this project, we introduce a new syndrome-based decoder where a deep neural network (DNN) estimates the error pattern from the reliability and syndrome of the received vector.
-The proposed algorithm works by iteratively selecting the most reliable positions to be the error bits of the error pattern, updating the vector received when a new position of the error pattern is selected**.
+The proposed algorithm works by iteratively selecting the most confident positions to be the error bits of the error pattern, updating the vector received when a new position of the error pattern is selected**.

 If the code or the paper has been useful in your research, please add a citation to our work: